Is denial of coverage a possibility?

 As cyberbullying increases, so do the concerns of whether injuries resulting from these harassments or threats will be covered under Homeowner or Personal Umbrella policies.
 Parents are typically not aware of these activities by their children until legal action is taken.
 Defending against such action can result in the loss of savings, personal effects, and even homes.

 The injuries that result from cyberbullying may or may not be covered under a personal insurance policy based on state and individual policy forms.
-Typical injuries that occur are emotional distress, apprehension, fear, or mental injury; all of which may not be classified under “bodily injury” as defined in a Homeowners policy.
-“Bodily injury” is usually defined as physical bodily harm such as a broken bone; however, some states define “bodily injury” to include emotional distress.
+Typical injuries that occur are emotional distress, apprehension, fear, and mental injury, all of which may or may not be considered bodily injury as defined in a Homeowners policy.
+Bodily injury is usually defined as physical bodily harm such as a broken bone.
+However, some states define bodily injury to include emotional distress.

 In the event that emotional distress, anxiety or mental injury is not classified as bodily injury, insureds are not likely to have protection against legal costs under their personal insurance policies.
 In order to reduce the risk in losing assets, time, expense, and aggravation of legal action arising from cyberbullying, parents should use precautions when their children use electronic devices.